MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

   * This can be tedious and error prone.
 Developers can build their own console logging utility to handle this systematically.

 ## Goals
-The console.context() method provides a better solution for managing log messages.
-It returns a console instance that implements the console interface.
-Messages can be organized by logging to different contexts.
+Our goal is to improve on the existing experimental `console.context()` method to provide a better solution for logging messages from a multi-component web app's code base, and more easily filter messages in the Console.

+The `console.context(contextName)` method returns an instance of an object that implements the same methods as the `console` namespace.
+Developers can create different contexts for the different parts of their apps.
+Messages logged from a context object _belong_ to the context and can be filtered in the Console tool, currently by typing `context:contextName` in the Console's search field.

 The main goals are: